 - Option to continue using advanced surgical instrument kits [see appendix] for a rental fee, or bring your own.
 Surgical sundries can also be purchased from Continuum inventory or brought with you.

 - Cases posted to Dental Campus a minimum of 3 weeks before surgery.
 Cases can be tentatively approved through discussion with mentor on clinical days, but must be posted for discussion.

 - More rigourous treatment planning expectations [step-by-step details including time allotment for each step], as well as post-op photos and updates on case posted to our online Classroom [Dental Campus].

 - Cases will primarily be presented on the Classroom and approved through discussion online.

-- Commitment to following and contributing to case discussion on Dental Campus.
+- Commitment to following and contributing to case discussion on our online Classroom.